 They bravely enter the ring.

-Now, if I was a betting man, which I’m not, I would have to take a closer look at both fillies.
-I’d stay away from their teeth as fingers could be lost, or in Snarlene’s case an arm up to the elbow.
-I would check flanks, muscle-tone and form.
+Now, if you were a betting man, which we’re not, you would have to take a closer look at both fillies.
+It would be best to stay away from their teeth as fingers could be lost, or in Snarlene’s case an arm up to the elbow.
+You would check flanks, muscle-tone and form.

 The fight begins.